 - Adjust some of your medication.
 Taking painkillers and/or anti-inflammatory tablets regularly should help control and minimise the pain.
 Never exceed the maximum recommended dose.
-You should continue to take all your other medication as normal. - If you are taking steroid tablets, it is important that you do not alter the dose without consulting your GP first. - Anti-inflammatory gels may be applied locally to the affected joints following the manufacturer's instructions
+You should continue to take all your other medication as normal.
+If you have active infection, you may need to withhold your Disease Modifying Drugs (you will have been advised of this during your initial drug education) - If you are taking steroid tablets, it is important that you do not alter the dose without consulting your GP first. - Anti-inflammatory gels may be applied locally to the affected joints following the manufacturer's Instructions